 The Post-9/11 GI Bill is an education benefit program for individuals who served at least 90 days of aggregate service after September 10, 2001.
 To be eligible for 100 percent of the benefit an individual should have served an aggregate of 36 months of active duty service or have been discharged for a service-connected disability after 30 days of continuous service.
 Post-9/11 GI Bill benefits are payable for training pursued on or after August 1, 2009.
 No payments can be made under this program for training pursued before that date.
 Once you elect to receive benefits under the Post-9/11 GI Bill, you will no longer be eligible to receive benefits under the program from which you elected the Post-9/11 GI Bill.
 Individuals should carefully consider their educational goals before applying and electing benefits under the Post-9/11 GI Bill.
-Benefits are payable for 15 years following release of active duty.
+Benefits are payable for 15 years following release of active duty, if released prior to January 1, 2013.
+The time limitation does not apply if released from active duty on or after January 1, 2013.